rui314/mold/README.md

   memory management.
 It is because most objects that are allocated during an execution of mold are needed until the very end of the program.
-I'm sure this is an odd memory management scheme (or the lack thereof), but this is what LLVM lld does too.
+I'm sure this is an odd memory management scheme (or the lack thereof), but this is what LLVM lld does to.

 - The output from the linker should be deterministic for the sake of [build reproducibility](https://en.wikipedia.org/wiki/Reproducible_builds)